[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 Number one is wrong because 있나 마나 is grammatically incorrect, so please be careful.

-Then, let’s read it, thinking that we don’t need that kind of system!
+Then, let’s read it, thinking we don’t need that kind of system!

 이런 제도는 정말 ( 있으나 마나예요 ).

-Please, read this part at least three times with frustrated feelings!
+Please read this part at least three times if you are frustrated!
 OK?

 -는 데다(가)